 How To Make Sourdough Bread

-1. Mix the water & starter together until the starter is dissolved.
+- Mix the water & starter together in a large mixing bowl until the starter is dissolved.
 Add in the honey if you are using it.

-7. Perform a third set of stretch and folds or coil folds (whichever kneading technique you prefer).
+- Perform a third set of stretch and folds or coil folds (whichever kneading technique you prefer).
 Cover & rest for the bulk fermentation.
 Bulk fermentation can be anywhere between 3 and 12 hours, depending on the environment of your kitchen.
 For me personally, it takes 3-4 hours for my bulk ferment to be complete in Florida (3 in the warmer months and 4 in the cooler).
 If your kitchen is dry and cold, it will take you longer.
-Bulk fermentation is complete when your dough has doubled in size, has air bubbles, is smooth, and not as sticky.
+Bulk fermentation is complete when your dough has almost doubled in size, has air bubbles, is smooth, and not too sticky.
+These are signs that the fermentation process has developed the gluten structure properly.

 Sample Same Day Schedule